troessner/articles/draft-how-does-mutant-work.markdown

 ### Start with the binary

-The great thing about gems with a binary is that it's a lot easier to start exploring them - just start at the binary.
+The great thing about gems with a binary is that it's a lot easier to start exploring them - just start with the binary.

 Let's look at `bin/mutant`: